mercator-ocean/copernicus-marine-toolbox/README.md

 The `--netcdf3-compatible` option has been added to allow the downloaded dataset to be compatible with the netCDF3 format.
 It uses the `format="NETCDF3_CLASSIC"` of the xarray [to_netcdf](https://docs.xarray.dev/en/latest/generated/xarray.Dataset.to_netcdf.html) method.

+#### Note about the `--bounding-box-method` option
+The `--bounding-box-method` option lets the user choose how the requested interval on dimensions selects the data points in the dataset.
+If `inside` (default option) is specified then the command returns all data points that are included within the requested area.
+If `nearest` is specified then the returned interval has as limiting points the closest to the ones defined in the required interval.
+If `outside` is specified then the command returns all data points such that all the area requested is returned.

+It works for all 4 dimensions: that is **longitude**, **latitude**, **time** and **depth**.

+For example, when requesting for **longitude** values in the range (0.01, 2.92) for the two different cases from a dataset which has all data points `[-180, 180[`.

+>* --bounding-box-method **inside**
+>
+> will return a dataset with longitudes: [0.08334 0.1667 0.25 ...
+2.75 2.833 2.917]
+>
+>* --bounding-box-method **nearest**
+>
+> will return a dataset with longitudes: [0.0 0.08334 0.1667 ...
+2.75 2.833 2.917]
+>
+>* --bounding-box-method **outside**
+>
+> will output a dataset with longitude: [0.0 0.08334 0.1667 0.25 ...
+2.833 2.917 3.0]

+If asked for a single point (not an interval) in one of the dimensions, it will return the nearest point (a single one) in that dimension.

 ### Command `get`

 Download the dataset file(s) as originally produced, based on the datasetID or the path to files.